sourcehut-mirrors/drewdevault.com/content/blog/2024-08-30-Rust-in-Linux-revisited.md

 pool of serious OS developers badly needs a project like this to make that happen.

-So my offer for the Rust-for-Linux project is: you're burned out and that's awful, I feel for you.
+So my suggestion for the Rust-for-Linux project is: you're burned out and that's awful, I feel for you.
 It might be fun and rewarding to spend your recovery busting out a small prototype Unix kernel and start fleshing out bits and pieces of the Linux ABI with your friends.
 I can tell you from my own experience doing